AdamMoses-GitHub/MMM-TweetsByTimelineOrList/README.md

 # Module: Tweets By Timeline Or List
-The `MMM-TweetsByTimelineOrList` module is a module designed to display tweets from a user's home timeline or from a list.
+The `MMM-TweetsByTimelineOrList` module is a module designed to display tweets from a user's home timeline, from a list or from the results of an HashTag search.
 The tweets show can be configured in a variety of ways and are shown in a slideshow like fashion, showing just a few and then rotating into the next set.

 Example: